openstack-k8s-operators/os-diff/README.md

 }
 ```

-* The function `LoadYourServiceNameOpenshiftConfig` is made to extract the configmap Ini parameters for your Openstack service.
+* The function `LoadYourServiceNameOpenShiftConfig` is made to extract the configmap Ini parameters for your OpenStack service.
 All the config parameters you want to extract should be declare here.

 ### Asciinema demo